NuKeeperDotNet/NuKeeper/README.md

 Public open-source projects on `github.com` that allow PRs from any outside user are very unlikely to allow that outsider to push to the project's repository, and so this case usually uses the two repository workflow.

 Some organisations use the one-repository workflow, with all team members allowed to push to the shared repository.
-This is in some ways simpler.
+This is simpler in most ways.

 ## Limitations and warnings